|Complete||$1,500 (per event)|

 FLW expects strict adherence to the following rules by all contestants.
 Additionally, FLW suggests that co-anglers share fuel expenses with their pro partner each day of competition to help offset the high cost of boat operation.
 FLW also recommends the use of nonpuncturing culling clips for marking fish and livewell additives like Rejuvenade to help promote the healthy release of bass.
 In the event of an emergency, please call 911 first and then notify the tournament director.

 Payback is based on the number of paid entries for each tournament.
 Participation is open only to members of FLW who are 16 years of age or older.
 Any person under the age of 18 (19 in Alabama and Nebraska) entering a tournament must also have the signature of a parent or legal guardian in the provided space on the entry form.
 Any person’s participation in any tournament is at the sole discretion of FLW officials.
+Any person who, in the judgment of the tournament director, is disabled or handicapped in such a manner as to unfairly hinder his or her pro or co-angler partner or compromise his or her safety or the safety of his or her pro or co-angler partner may not be eligible to participate.
 All contestants must have a valid fishing license for the waters they fish.

 The purchasing of, or bartering for, information about locating or catching fish on tournament waters, including but not limited to GPS waypoints (other than through commercially available sources) and the hiring of fishing guide services is not permitted after the entry/balance deadline for each tournament.
 The sharing of tournament winnings with noncontestants in exchange for information about locating or catching fish on tournament waters is strictly prohibited and will be cause for disqualification from the entire tournament.
 The purchasing of, or bartering for, fishing locations from another contestant is strictly prohibited and will be cause for both contestants to be disqualified from the entire tournament.